leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/duplicate_linked.rst

 not links, so you still can rotate, scale, and move freely without affecting the other copies.
 Reference the :ref:`Duplicate Example <expl-object-link-duplicate>` for the discussions below.

+If the original object was animated, the duplicate will link to the same :ref:`Action <bpy.types.Action>`.
+This means that, even though each object has separate transform properties, they will be set to the same values by the animation system.
+If this is not desired, make the action a single-user copy in the :ref:`Action or NLA Editor <working-with-actions>`.

 Linked
    In the *Duplicate Objects* :ref:`ui-undo-redo-adjust-last-operation` panel the *Linked* checkbox is checked unlike with *Duplicate*.